Comp-4_2_optimized

 Improve opportunities for local people

 We want local residents to have the space and resources to make creative projects happen.
-By growing a community which generates opportunities, we will demonstrate Community Wealth Building in action.
+By growing a community which generates opportunities, we will demonstrate community wealth building in action.

 Enhance quality of life